 Step #3 – Assess Breathing

-Check if the victim is breathing.
+Check to see if the victim is breathing.
 Then, take 10 seconds to check his or her pulse.
-If the pulse and breathing are normal and stable, continue to monitor until professional help arrives.
+If the pulse and breathing are stable, continue to monitor until professional help arrives.

 Step #4 – Abnormal Breathing

 When the breathing of the victim is abnormal, do the following:

 - Give rescue breaths.
 The ratio should be one breath every five seconds.

 - Call the emergency response unit after two minutes of rescue breathing.

 - Continue to give rescue breaths and check the pulse every two minutes.
 If there is still no pulse present, begin doing CPR steps.

 When the victim is not breathing and there is no pulse, do the following: